Coming in 2023: ENERGY STAR NextGen™ Certified Homes and Apartments

 Water heaters typically account for about 20% of a home’s energy use.
 That’s why ENERGY STAR NextGen certified homes and apartments include an ENERGY STAR certified heat pump water heater, which is up to four times more efficient and uses 70% less energy than a standard model.

-4. An induction cooktop and electric oven
+4. An electric cooktop and oven

 5. Electric vehicle charging capability